keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
+She pinched the bridge of her nose, wishing her inner commentary would leave her in peace for thirty-freaking-seconds.
 “Shut.
 Up.”
 </p>

 <p>
 “Ma’am!”
 Nylah nearly shouted through the line.
-“That tone is completely unnecessary!”
+“Your tone is completely unnecessary!”
 </p>

 <p>
-“No. You know what is unnecessary?”
-Annabeth turned and looked out over the bay.
-Somehow yelling at a vast expanse of water seemed kinder than yelling at plants.
-“This fucking phone call.
-If Bean—er, Leigh—is in Charleston, you should be calling my father, Halloran Jefferds.
+“No. You know what is unnecessary?
+This fucking phone call.”
+The base of the bloom was too wide.
+Too bulbous.
+Too pregnant.
+“If Bean is in Charleston, you should be calling my father, Halloran Jefferds.
 She’s staying in his house for Christ’s sake!
 You know what is unnecessary?”
 </p>

 <p>